MoodyMusicMan/Job-Search-Algorithm-9-28-17/README.md

+# Read Me Slightly out of date.
+Check code for more up-to-date info.
+## Main file has all the information

 # JobSearch
 #### This is a program designed to aid in the acquisition of employment by targeting jobs based on skills of the user.